buildpacks/spec/extensions/project-descriptor.md

 ## `[project]`

-The top-level `[project]` table may contain configuration about the repository, including `id` and `version`, but also metadata about how it is authored, documented, and version controlled.
+The top-level `[project]` table MAY contain configuration about the repository, including `id` and `version`.
+It MAY also include metadata about how it is authored, documented, and version controlled.

 The `project.id`